gl-prout/socle-flask/README.md

 The `requirements.txt` was generated using `pipreqs` instead of `pip freeze`

-Consider using `pipreqs . --force` instead of `pip freeze` so the file won't be bloated with unrequired python modules or broken dependency version.
+Consider using `pipreqs . --force` instead of `pip freeze` so the file won't be bloated with unrequited python modules or broken dependency version.
 After the `requirements.txt` has been overwritten, append the line `gunicorn==20.0.4` at the end of the file if you wish to continue launching the application using `gunicorn`.

 ## Launch